AdobeDocs/commerce-frontend-core/src/pages/javascript/init.md

 Read more about [locate JS components](debug.md).

--  If a function is returned, the initializer passes the <code>config</code> and <code>element</code> values to this function.
+-  If a function is returned, the initializer passes the `config` and `element` values to this function.
 For example:

   ```javascript
   return function(config, element) { ... };